-External Modem Ring-on
+External Modem Ring-on (ATX power supply only)

 The Modem Ring-on feature allows the system that is in the Suspend mode or Soft Power Off mode to wake-up/power-on to respond to incoming calls.

 This feature supports external modem only.
 If you are using this function, make sure to turn on the power of the modem prior to powering-off the system.